U.S. Sends Negroponte to Pakistan

 NPR's Philip Reeves is following this story.
 And Philip, what leverage do the Americans have?

 But I am not sure that the U.S. actually knows what to do here.
 I think they would ideally like to have another shot at the arranged marriage between Benazir Bhutto and Musharraf, the partnership.
-But Bhutto has now repeatedly saying it's time for Musharraf to go.
+But Bhutto is now repeatedly saying it's time for Musharraf to go.
 She has begun talking to opposition leaders including her former rival, Nawaz Sharif, about formulating a common agenda to oppose Musharraf and to oppose emergency rule.

 INSKEEP: Is she planning more marches or protests now that she's allowed to leave the house?

 REEVES: Well, she has already - she wasn't long out of the house arrest when she was already holding a press conference in which she was making her position very clear which is that she wants to have free and fair elections.
-The opposition parties and Bhutto doubting that's going to be possible if Musharraf does as he says intends to do which is to keep the state of emergency in place.
-Bhutto is saying essentially that if the people of Pakistan decide to elect new leaders, they choose her, she will lead them.
+The opposition parties and Bhutto doubting that's going to be possible if Musharraf does as he says he intends to do which is to keep the state of emergency in place.
+Bhutto is saying essentially that if the people of Pakistan decide to elect new leaders and they choose her, she will lead them.

 REEVES: Bhutto has been appealing to the student body of Pakistan to get involved.
 And there have been some smallish protests but overall it's still the case that the masses of Pakistan have remained disengaged in this whole political crisis, not least because they are quite cynical about the political parties including Benazir Bhutto's.